hooptheyoda/virtual-class/README.md

-# Virtual Classroom and Schedule
+# Virtual Classroom
 #### In this application a user can log in as a student, teacher or tutor.
-#### This application holds a calendar, map intferace and has a classroom that contains a whiteboard and chat room for user to talk to each other.
+#### This application holds a calendar, map intferace and has a classroom that contains a whiteboard and chat room interface.
 ## To Run Code
    * git clone or download
    * open project folder in git bash terminal (git bash command line)